cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

-For the transformer model, I used the ‘sentence transformers’ python library for the sentence BERT model and chose the ”alldistilrobertav1” pretrained transformer model to generate embeddings for the ArXiv research ab stracts.
+For the transformer model, I used the ‘sentence transformers’ python library for the sentence BERT model and chose the ”alldistilrobertav1” pretrained transformer model to generate embeddings for the ArXiv research abstracts.
 I chose this model because of the highperformance scores in generating sentence em beddings.
 The transformer mapped each abstract to a 768 dimensional dense vector space that was trained on a 1B sentence pair dataset with a contrastive learning objective, where the model was given one of the sentences from the pair and predicted which sentence was the pairing given a random sample of sentences.
-Similar to the other mod els, the preprocessed abstracts are used as the input to the model and the output is sentence embeddings, which are used to create a cosine similarity matrix that can generate recommendations.
+Similar to the other models, the preprocessed abstracts are used as the input to the model and the output is sentence embeddings, which are used to create a cosine similarity matrix that can generate recommendations.